luau-lang/luau/rfcs/syntax-static-imports.md

 `require()` keeps in line with existing Lua 5.1 codebases, and already serves the basic function of importing modules.
 It may be nice to keep the consistency between static and dynamic imports, even at the expense of some of the features listed here.
 It's easier to understand where values are imported to when expressed in a familiar `local x = y` construct, though admittedly this does not quite extend to type importing.

-Statically evaluated statements might feel 'out of step' with Lua's dynamic nature.
-Even though an attempt has been made at ensuring it does not become confused with dynamic statements, the idea of statically evaluated statements might still not necessarily fit the philosophy of the language at all.
+These less dynamic statements might feel 'out of step' with Lua's dynamic nature.
+Even though an attempt has been made at ensuring importing does not become confused with dynamic statements, the idea of import statements might still not necessarily fit the philosophy of the language at all.
 It may be argued that it is instead better to try and guess user intent from predictable patterns in the usage of dynamic code patterns, rather than trying to make areas used in static analysis explicit.

 The extensions to the `import` syntax, such as renaming or destructuring, may be seen as a measurable increase in complexity from what was previously a simple and predictable operation.
 Depending on the syntax and keywords used, these extended features may run the risk of confusing newer users, or making the way code is imported less immediately clear.

 While efforts have been made to align this feature to the kinds of analysis already done internally by Luau's tooling, it undeniably still introduces internal complexity.
-Even though these statements are more explicitly designed for static analysis and useful type inference compared to the more dynamic and unpredictable `require()`, backwards compatibility concerns mean that the more complex logic for detecting `require()` usage still needs to be maintained, and cannot be removed even if it were to be superseded by a more predictable form.
+Even though these statements are more explicitly designed for analysis and useful type inference compared to the more dynamic and unpredictable `require()`, backwards compatibility concerns mean that the more complex logic for detecting `require()` usage still needs to be maintained, and cannot be removed even if it were to be superseded by a more predictable form.
 In addition, some of the extended importing features are novel, and do not correspond to existing language features, which introduces new internal considerations that were not present before.

 While the developer retains complete control over which members are imported by selectively `local`-ing desired members to the current namespace (or avoiding the feature entirely), it is appreciable that the `local` syntax without a list of identifiers would introduce some level of implicitness.
 This is both a feature and a bug - this is explicitly what is wanted (and very highly so) for users of DSL-like libraries, while it is also a potential semver hazard.
 Scoping and order of variable initialisation become important in this case; imports overwrite variable declarations before them (which may break future users), but variable declarations equally overwrite imports before them (which does not).
 Since imports are generally kept at the top of the code file, I do not think these are worrisome enough breaking changes, except in cases where users are using globals or function environments, which are uncommon and unidiomatic anyway.